Prenuptial Agreement in Ontario: What You Need to Know Before Marriage

 But not discussing these crucial issues before marriage is a mistake.
 It can eventually cause massive conflict during and after the marriage.
 Meanwhile, arranging for a prenup and having an honest discussion about each other’s finances can build trust and peace of mind.

-Prenups only matter in the event of a divorce
+Myth 3: Prenups are only relevant in case of divorce

 Most prenups stipulate what will happen to your assets and debts if you get a divorce.
 But it’s worth noting that prenups don’t only prepare each spouse for divorce or separation.